buaazp/buaazp.github.io/docs/benchmark_v3.md

 ---

+NOTE: **This benchmark is for zimg v3.0.0 which is using webimg library.
+But v3.0.0 is not released because of the license of webimg.
+The latest version of zimg is v3.1.0 which is using imagemagick as its image processing library.
+Imagemagick is much slower than webimg.
+So this benchmark test is just to show the ability of zimg-lua.**

 ### Benchmark Tnfomation

 We used webimg to replace imagemagick as a new image processing library in zimg since v3.0.
 This benchmark test will show you how fast webimg is.